-New Relic's Python agent monitors your application to help you identify and solve performance issues.
-You can also extend the agent's performance monitoring to collect and analyze business data to help you improve the customer experience and to make data-driven business decisions.
-With flexible options for custom instrumentation and agent-specific APIs, New Relic's Python agent offers multiple building blocks to customize the data you need for your app.
+New Relic for Python monitors your Python application to help you identify and solve performance issues.
+You can also extend your performance monitoring to collect and analyze business data to help you improve the customer experience and to make data-driven business decisions.
+With flexible options for custom instrumentation and APIs, New Relic for Python offers multiple building blocks to customize the data you need for your app.

 |Business data analysis with New Relic Insights||

 Use the Python agent with Insights to organize, query, and visualize your data to answer key questions about application performance and customer experience.

 Install New Relic

 New Relic supports a number of web frameworks and libraries right out of the box, including Django, WSGI, and Gunicorn.
 If you use one of the supported web frameworks, installation is easy.
 If you use an unsupported framework, the process will involve some additions to your app code and/or web server files.

 Here's an overview of the major install steps: